loanstreet-usa/api-interview/README.md

 * What are the strengths and weaknesses of ABC framework?
 * How is XYZ persistence layer well-suited to your data model?
 * What situations may result in failure?
-* What considerations have you made in terms of a customer facing production application?
+* What considerations have you made in terms of creating a customer facing production application?